gbif/transformer/README.md

-# refine
+# Transformer
-Scripts used to refine (clean, transform, augment) data sets
+Scripts used to clean, augment and transform data sets from occurrence into sampling-event format.